mrft/itr8/ROADMAP.md

     * a zip operation would zip that event and the current state together
     * a tap operation would send the newState back into the pushable state iterator
     * A for each at the end would take the html and use it to update the DOM
+* Explain how an ASYNC iterator is actually an extremely simple 2-way protocol:
+  * every next() call informs the sender that we're ready to receive another value
+  * every resolved promise hands the new message to the receiver
+  * despite its simplicity, there is a fair amount of problems that can be solved with it.
+    Imagine for example a round-robin scheme: each handler will indicate when it's ready to process another message by a next() call.
+The round robin engine will send every new message to the first of the round robin circle that is ready to receive that new message (it would be a waste of time to send it to the next regardless whether it's ready or not)

 ## Add some more useful operators
 * gzip/gunzip?